Internal passport of Russia: Authorities responsible for the issuance and replacement of passports

-Passports are issued and replaced by territorial offices of the federal executive agency authorized to exercise powers in the area of migration - the place of residence of citizens, by place of stay or - the place of application.
+Passports are issued and replaced by territorial offices of the federal executive agency authorized to exercise powers in the area of migration – the place of residence of citizens, by place of stay or the place of application.
 If there are agreements concluded with the territorial authorities of the Federal Migration Service, the documents for replacement/issuance of the passport of a citizen of the Russian Federation can be accepted by the Multifunctional Centres.

 Previously, the issuance and replacement of passports was the responsibility of the Passport and Visa Service of the Ministry of Internal Affairs of Russia.
 Following Presidential Decree No. 928 of July 19, 2004, the Passport and Visa Service was dissolved and the functions of control over migration and the issuing of passports were transferred to the Federal Migration Service.
 The final transfer took place on 1 January 2006, after the establishment of the territorial authorities of the Federal Migration Service of Russia.

 On 5 April 2016, by presidential decree, the Federal Migration Service was abolished and its functions and powers were transferred to the Main Directorate for Migration Affairs of the Ministry of Internal Affairs of the Russian Federation.
 Thus, currently, the issuance and replacement of passports are carried out by the territorial bodies of the Main Directorate for Migration Affairs at the place of residence, stay or application of citizens.

 Replacement

 Renewal of the passport is regulated by Decree No. 828 of 1997–2018 issued by the government which was signed by V. Chernomyrdin.
 According to the decree, passports are due to be issued and replaced when the owner reaches a certain age: at 14, 20, and 45 years old.

-Upon reaching age of 20 and 45, the passport must be replaced within 90 days after date of birth.
+Upon reaching the age of 20 or 45, the passport must be replaced within 90 days after the person's birthday.
 While undergoing military conscription, the passport can be issued or replaced at their place of residence at the end of the set period of military service.
 If a citizen is imprisoned, administration of a penal entity should return passport or render obtainment of a new one upon completion of punishment.